hehao98/MigrationHelper/README.md

 This repository contains everything for paper replication, some command-line utility tools, and a RESTful backend for our website demo.

-## Note for Double-Blind Review

-Despite our best effort in preserving anonymity here, reviewing materials here indeed poses a risk in revealing our identity.
-The source code may not be runnable due to package renaming and partial removals.
-Some too large data are not shared (e.g., the 100GB MongoDB dump).
-We will release all code and full data in the Camera Ready version of this repository.
-The following section provides some interesting destinations for you to look at.

 ## For SANER 2021 Paper Readers

 ### Web Demo